hummingbot/hummingbot-site/docs/faq.md

 Market makers play an important role in providing liquidity to financial markets, especially in the highly fragmented cryptocurrency industry.
 While large professional market makers fight over the most actively traded pairs on the highest volume exchanges, there exists a massive **long tail of smaller markets** who also need liquidity: tokens outside the top 10, smaller exchanges, decentralized exchanges, and new blockchains.

-See [How does market making work?](https://blog.hummingbot.org/2020-09-what-is-market-making/) for more information.
+See [What is market making?](/blog/what-is-market-making/) for more information.

 ### How does Hummingbot store my private keys and API keys?